Compliancemaj 06, 2026

 A trademark is a word, symbol, phrase, or design used to identify a manufacturer's or seller’s products and to distinguish them from the products of others.
 A service mark is the same as a trademark except it identifies and distinguishes services.
 (The terms “trademark” and “mark” are frequently used to include trademarks and service marks.)

-A business’ legal name (such as “Innovation Software LLC” or “Green Building, Inc.”) is not necessarily a trademark.
+A business’s legal name (such as “Innovation Software LLC” or “Green Building, Inc.”) is not necessarily a trademark.
 A trademark identifies a business entity’s goods or services.
 A legal name identifies the business itself.

 How trademarks may impact your use of a name

 Trademarked names are registered with the U.S. Patent and Trademark Office (USPTO) and are protected nationally.
-If a business name is already trademarked, you are prohibited from using it even if the company operates in a different state to yours.
+If a business name is already trademarked, you are prohibited from using it even if the company operates in a different state from yours.

 Trademark issues can be complex.
 In trademark infringement cases, courts look at whether consumers would be confused by two businesses that operate in the same industry.
 Essentially, if your name is likely to cause consumer confusion because it’s the same or like another business name, then you cannot use that name.